Learn what quality standards are, how they relate to quality assurance and quality control, the principles, and some examples.

 The International Automotive Task Force (IATF) 16949 was created specifically for the automotive industry.
 Apart from helping organizations maintain the quality of automotive services and assembly parts, IATF 16949 also guides in continuously improving how manufacturers carry out their processes toward reducing defects and waste.

-The International Aerospace Quality Group (IAQG) 9100 is a specific set of QMS requirements for the aviation, space, and defense organizations in the aerospace industry.
+The International Aerospace Quality Group (IAQG) 9100 is a specific set of QMS requirements for aviation, space, and defense organizations in the aerospace industry.
 This can be applied to all supply chain levels to achieve optimal quality and efficiency.

 You may also download and customize these ready-to-use checklist templates for your quality checks: